Wall Street gets back to rising as gold keeps setting records

-The S&P 500 rose 0.4% and is on track to top its all-time high set on Monday.
-The Dow Jones Industrial Average was up 79 points, or 0.2%, an hour into trading, while the Nasdaq composite was 0.7% higher.
+The S&P 500 climbed 0.5% a day after breaking its seven-day winning streak, and it's on track to top its all-time high set on Monday.
+The Dow Jones Industrial Average was up 136 points, or 0.3%, as of 11:30 a.m.
+Eastern time, and the Nasdaq composite was 0.8% higher.

 Trading has been relatively muted recently following the U.S. government’s latest shutdown.
-That has delayed the release of several major economic reports that usually move the market.
-Stocks have been drifting without them or other signals to alter expectations for continued cuts to interest rates by the Federal Reserve, one of the major reasons the stock market has surged since April.
+The closure has delayed the release of several major economic reports that usually move the market.
+Stocks have been drifting without them or other signals to alter expectations for continued cuts to interest rates by the Federal Reserve, one of the major reasons for the stock market's surge since April.

 Another force that’s pushed the market to records is the frenzy around artificial-intelligence technology.

+Dell Technologies piled more gains onto its rally from Tuesday, when it talked up growth opportunities related to AI, and it rose 8.9% for the biggest gain in the S&P 500.
+Advanced Micro Devices climbed 6.1% to add to its own spurt from earlier in the week after it announced an AI-related deal.

-Poet Technologies rallied 9.6% and added to its surge of 23.5% from Tuesday, when it said it raised $75 million in investment to accelerate its growth.
+Poet Technologies likewise climbed 4.4% and added to its surge from Tuesday, when it said it raised $75 million in investment to accelerate its growth.
 The company sells high-speed optical engines and other products used in the AI systems market.

-Dell Technologies likewise piled more gains onto its own rally from Tuesday, when it talked up growth opportunities related to AI, and it rose 7.7% for the biggest gain in the S&P 500.
-Advanced Micro Devices climbed 4.4% to add to its spurt from earlier in the week after announcing an AI-related deal.

-The performances have been so strong that criticism is rising about prices having gone too far and too fast like they did during the 2000 dot-com mania.
-That bubble ultimately imploded and halved the S&P 500’s value.
+The performances have been so strong that criticism is rising about prices having gone too far and too fast, like they did during the 2000 dot-com mania.
+That bubble ultimately imploded, and the S&P 500 halved in value.

 Proponents say AI stocks are backed by big growth in profits this time around, something that many dot-com stocks didn’t have at the turn of the millennium.
 But the Bank of England nevertheless warned Wednesday of the rising risk that tech stock prices pumped up by the AI boom could face a “sudden correction.”

-On the losing end of Wall Street was Jefferies, which fell 1%.
-The investment bank disclosed some details about its exposure to First Brands Group, an auto parts maker that filed for Chapter 11 bankruptcy protection early last week.
+On the losing end of Wall Street was Jefferies, which fell 1.3%.
+The investment bank disclosed some details about its exposure to First Brands Group, a supplier of aftermarket auto parts that filed for Chapter 11 bankruptcy protection early last week.

 Gold, meanwhile, continued its stellar year and rose further past $4,000 per ounce.
 Investors have traditionally seen gold as a way to protect against rising inflation, and its price has soared more than 50% this year.